corker/FluentProjections/README.md

 -----------

 **0.0.6.0 Apr 3rd, 2014**
 - Breaking change.
 FilterBy renamed to WhenEqual.
-I consider to extend filtering later with WhenLess, WhenGreater, WhenLessOrEqual and WhenGreaterOrEqual.
+Filtering will be extended with WhenLess, WhenGreater, WhenLessOrEqual and WhenGreaterOrEqual.
-- Now filtering is possible by constant values.
+- Filtering is possible by constant values from now.

 **0.0.5.0 Feb 22nd, 2014**
 - Breaking change.
 Instead of returning a handler configurator fromo method On<TEvent> the one is passed as an argument to an action that is an argument for On<TEvent>.
 This was done for performance reason.